 All students who study abroad for a summer, semester, or academic year must get pre-approval for the courses they intend to take abroad.
 The Center for Global Engagements Study Abroad Office does not approve courses.
-It is the responsibility of the student to get their courses approved by the appropriate Department Chair.
-Students will obtain signatures on the Form C: Study Abroad Course Equivalency Form.
-The Form C is a document that is filled out by the student, with assistance of the Study Abroad Advisor, Academic Advisor, and Department Chairs.
-Below are the steps and complete the Form C:
+It is the responsibility of the student to get their courses approved by the appropriate departmental Study Abroad Course Equivalency Approver(s) (SACEA).
+Students will obtain signatures on the Form C for their program.
+The Form C is a document that s filled out by the student, with assistance of the Study Abroad Advisor, Academic Advisor, and departmental Study Abroad Course Equivalency Approver(s).
+Below are the steps to complete the Form C: